 They wanted me to be like them, and I wanted to be like Jesus.

 Letting Jesus “live through them” was not what these people were doing, yet, they advertised that they were.
 It’s no wonder why so many of the lost won’t give Jesus a chance.
-It’s because of the conditional-love graceless Christians.
-Nobody wants anything to do with that except for other Christians who are the same way.
+It’s because of the conditional-love, grace-confused Christians.
+Nobody wants anything to do with that except for other Christians who act the same way.

 The devil used them to attempt to make me feel like I actually could lose my salvation–as if Jesus’ finished work on the Cross wasn’t suffice if I didn’t “straighten up” like them, so that I could complete my salvation.
 This was total horse-crap.
 They should have been walking around with shovels.

 I also wanted to keep my daily marathon sessions of video game playing just as it was–while ignoring my family–that wouldn’t work either.
-Furthermore, my angry flesh and unrenewed mind wanted to hang on to the hate I had toward my enemies, “I’ll get you back!
+Furthermore, the enemy and my angry, unrenewed thought pockets wanted to hang on to hate toward my enemies, “I’ll get you back!
 You’ll see!
 Mess with me?
 Ha!
 You’re crazy!
 I will win!”

 “Do it for me.”

 Jesus was speaking to my heart, “Do it for me, please.
 Trust me.
 I see your pain, I feel your pain, and I know how deeply it hurts.
 I’ll use it for a great purpose, but you must hand that pain to me.
 Make these changes because they match up with me, and I live inside you.
 Trust me, I have a better plan for your life, a peaceful plan.
 I’m going to use this unfair stuff for good, and yes, it will get worse at times but I’ll still be here.”